akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Storage backends for journals and snapshot stores are pluggable in the Akka persistence extension.

-Directory of persistence journal and snapshot store plugins is available at the Akka Community Projects page, see `Community plugins`_
+A directory of persistence journal and snapshot store plugins is available at the Akka Community Projects page, see `Community plugins`_

-Plugins can be selected either by "default", for all persistent actors and views, or "individually", when persistent actor or view defines it's own set of plugins.
+Plugins can be selected either by "default", for all persistent actors and views, or "individually", when persistent actor or view defines its own set of plugins.

 When persistent actor or view does NOT override ``journalPluginId`` and ``snapshotPluginId`` methods, persistence extension will use "default" journal and snapshot-store plugins configured in the ``reference.conf``::